A0005/IT-Support-Labs/README.md

 • Managing printers and other relevant features

-• Working with Windows Server and Windows 10/11
+• Setting up MFA and protecting RDP using DUO.

 • Setting up TCP/IPv4 and creating a PowerShell script to add users.

+• Installing Windows Server 2022, Windows 10 and Window 11 on VMWare Fusion

 • Troubleshooting 30 Real-World Tickets Addressing and Various IT Scenarios